John Legend Says Jeff Sessions Has To Go, Russia Is Not Only Problem

 Chrissy Teigen Heads Off Mommy-Shamers When Sharing Cute…

-Legend says that it is ridiculous that Jeff sessions says he will only recuse himself, when he needs to resign.
+Legend says that it is ridiculous that Jeff Sessions says he will only recuse himself, when he needs to resign.

 “Sessions should have never been attorney general in the first place, as he doesn’t care about justice.
 He [Sessions] has a history of racism and denying black people the right to vote.
 Hopefully he will resign, and they will replace him with someone better.”